Government price controls are situations where the government sets prices for particular goods and services.

 - Direct price setting – In a command economy, prices of goods may be set by the government.

-This is when the government don’t allow prices to go below a certain level.
+A minimum price is when the government don’t allow prices to go below a certain level.
 If minimum prices are set above the equilibrium it will cause an increase in prices.

-However, the big problem is that this minimum price creates a surplus.
+The big problem is that this minimum price creates a surplus.
 Therefore, the government have to purchase the surplus to maintain a minimum price.
 The Common Agricultural Policy became very expensive because the minimum prices encouraged farmers to supply as much as possible.